(Oct 22, 1891 – Feb 2, 1958)

 In 1921, during a large-scale experiment in Halle on the Saale, Hickethier applied facial diagnostics for the first time, with great success.
 He was one of the co-founders of the biochemical association in the area.
 The facial diagnostics technique acted like a magnet and brought thousands of people into contact with it.

 In 1926 Kurt Hickethier opened a Schuessler clinic in Ellrich in the southern Harz area.
 Hickethier left his career in the police force in order to direct the first biochemical sanatorium in Germany.
 This allowed him, on a daily basis, to further research and test the accuracy of facial diagnostics, developing valuable descriptions of the characteristics of individual facial signs.
 These signs remain unique and ground breaking.
-If you understand German, you can read about Hickethier‘s insights in his books, which have been republished several times and are still available today: “Lehrbuch der Biochemie”, “Sonnerschau, Lehrbuch der Antlitzdiagnostik” and “Woran erkennt man?”.
+If you understand German, you can read about Hickethier‘s insights in his books, which have been republished several times and are still available today: “Lehrbuch der Biochemie” (Textbook of Biochemistry), “Sonnerschau, Lehrbuch der Antlitzdiagnostik (Facial Diagnostics Textbook)” and “Woran erkennt man?”
+(How do you Recognise?).

 In 1934 Hickethier opened another sanatorium in the Clettenberg Castle not far from Ellrich.
 In 1938 he was denied work for political reasons by the Nazi regime.
 His two sanatoriums were confiscated and his books taken and destroyed.